TanmoySG/go-steps/README.md

  <img src="https://upload.wikimedia.org/wikipedia/commons/b/b3/Go_gopher_pencil_running.jpg" alt="Sublime's custom image" width="300" height="300" />
 </p>

-The idea behind `gosteps` is to define set of functions as steps-chain (kind of a linked list) and execute them in a sequential fashion by piping output (other than error) from previous step, as arguments, into the next steps (not necessarily using the args).
+The idea behind `gosteps` is to define set of functions as chain-of-steps and execute them in a sequential fashion.

+> [!NOTE]
+> go-steps v1 is a breaking change and older v0 models wont work with the new version.
+For v0 documentation, examples refer to [v0.3.0-beta documentation](https://github.com/TanmoySG/go-steps/tree/v0.3.0-beta) or v0 guide [here](./v0/README.md).

+## Architecture

+A step-chain execution starts at a `Root Step`.

 ## Usage